 Family Law Mediation

 Often parties in family law cases are reticent to attend mediation and believe that it will accomplish nothing.
-Irrespective of the fact that most family law cases will be referred to mediation anyway, it is important to attend mediation with an open mind and willingness to consider offers.
+Despite this, it is crucial to participate in the mediation process with an open mind.
 Often parties arrive at solutions that they never considered before attending mediation.
-Also, and most importantly, mediation allows the parties themselves to make decisions rather than allowing a Judge or Hearing Officer to make decisions and Order compliance.
+Most family law cases settle in Mediation.